Starter Guide to Requirements Management

 MitigationLeads from a risk reduction object in the risk management plan to an object (describing a requirement or designed implementation) at risk.

-ReferenceLeads from an object that references another object in the project hierarchy and that this reference has a value for project documentation.
+ReferenceLeads from an object that references another object in the project hierarchy and where this reference provides value for project documentation.

-Traceability links play a pivotal role in the contribution of ReqView to project management and implementation practices, enabling users to perform completeness checks, and sanity checks, to conduct ‘what-if’ scenarios as part of requirements change assessment, and much more.
+Traceability links play a pivotal role in ReqView's contribution to the project management and implementation practices, enabling users to perform completeness and sanity checks, to conduct “what-if” scenarios as part of requirements change assessment, and much more.
 See Requirements Traceability Links for more information.

 Definition of project traceability for MIL-STD-498 in ReqView